Table of Contents

 - Vipaka (post-digestive effect): Pungent

 Chiraita is a Katu Vipak herb.
-Vipak refers to post-digestive (effect after digestion / cooking of Rasa) effect of tastes after its mixing with digestive juices.
-It is the long-term effect of herb.
-Katu Viapk herbs, increases dryness in body.
+Vipak refers to post-digestive (effect after digestion/cooking of Rasa) effect of tastes after its mixing with digestive juices.
+It is the long-term effect of the herb.
+Katu Viapk herbs, increases dryness in the body.
 Such foods reduce fertility and Kapha.
-Intake of this herbs aggravates Vata and gas in body.
-Katu vipaak has catabolic effect on body.
+Intake of this herbs aggravates Vata and gas in the body.
+Katu vipaak has catabolic effect on the body.

 Chirayata has antipyretic, anthelmintic, antiperiodic, cathartic, laxative, and carminative properties.
 It has considerable antipyretic and analgesic effects.

 Triphala is a combination of Amalaki, Bibhitaki, and Haritaki and used extensively in Ayurveda as Rasayana.
 It is a tonic for the whole body.
 It contains vitamin C, linoleic oil, phospholipids and other important nutrients.
 It is a rich source of tannins, which is known to affect the integrity of mucus membrane.
 Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.
 It is a Rasayana drug and used for detoxifying and tonifying the body.